preet-portfolio/ChitraAI/Readme.md

 # ChitraAI

-Welcome to ChitraAI, a project that is a clone of the popular DALL-E AI using the Vite framework, React JavaScript, and Tailwind CSS.
+Selcome to ChitraAI, a project that is a clone of the popular DALL-E AI using the Vite framework, React JavaScript, and Tailwind CSS.

 As a student studying Interactive Design, I have always been fascinated by the potential of AI and its ability to create unique and interesting visuals.
 That's why I was particularly drawn to the DALL-E AI, and I wanted to create my own version of it that I could use for my own projects and experiments.